OA and Environmental Impact Assessment

 EIA Phase Account Input Use in EIA Data Access Pathway

-Screening Extent accounts Identify sensitive ecosystem presence Request EAA spatial layers from NSO
+Screening Extent accounts Identify sensitive ecosystem presence Request EAA spatial layers (vector format, polygon boundaries) from the national statistical office (NSO) or designated environmental data custodian

-Baseline Condition + extent accounts Establish pre-project condition and extent Obtain multi-year time series if available
+Baseline Condition + extent accounts Establish pre-project condition and extent Request multi-year condition and extent time series (minimum two periods) from the NSO; where jurisdiction-specific data portals exist, see TG-3.7 for institutional mapping

-Mitigation design Asset values Cost-benefit of mitigation options Apply NPV methods from TG-1.9
+Mitigation design Asset values Cost-benefit of mitigation options Request asset valuation coefficients or apply NPV methods from TG-1.9 using service flow data obtained in the impact prediction phase

 During scoping, condition accounts inform the selection of key condition variables to be monitored in project-specific baseline surveys and post-approval monitoring.
 By using the same condition variables as the national accounts, EIA practitioners ensure that project monitoring data can contribute to updating accounts in future compilation cycles.